rabilrbl/Chatbot-WhatsApp/README.md

 * *WHATSAPP_VERIFY_TOKEN* - This is a secret token used to authenticate the access to the chatbot.

 ## Note
 > Your WhatsApp Business API account must be registered for webhooks.
-The webhook URL should be set to the URL of the deployed application.
+The webhook URL should be set to the URL of the deployed application with verify token same as the one defined in the environment variable `WHATSAPP_VERIFY_TOKEN`.
 The webhook event `messages` must be subscribed.

 ## Deploying
 Once you have confirmed that the application runs in the local environment and that all environment variables are properly set, you are ready to deploy the application in the cloud.
 Using a hosting service such as Heroku, follow the provider’s documentation to deploy the application.